Best Way to Invest: 5 Steps to Get Started in 2025

 How do beginners invest in stocks?

-The first step for a beginner to invest in stocks is to open a brokerage account at a broker, such as Charles Schwab, Fidelity, Vanguard, Robinhood, etc. Check out our roundup of the best brokers for beginners.
+The first step for a beginner to invest in stocks is to open a brokerage account at a highly rated broker, such as Charles Schwab, Fidelity, Vanguard, Robinhood, etc. Check out our roundup of the best brokers for beginners.

 Next, pick your investments.
 The best investments for you will depend on your goals, time horizon and risk tolerance.
 Put simply, you can invest in stocks directly, by buying shares of a company, or you can invest in many companies at once through an ETF (exchange-traded fund) or mutual fund, both of which pool investors’ money to purchase shares of many companies.